So here we are, the second week of the $100 Room Challenge. What a week!

 And he also cut the pieces of wood, because we are really badly equipped.
-With only a round saw, you need to be two people to handle the cuts (not to mention that it is way too heavy for little me!).
-With a miter saw, I would have done it all alone !!
+With only a circular saw, you need to be two people to handle the cuts (not to mention that it is way too heavy for little me!).
+With a mitre saw, I would have done it all alone !!
 So guess what I’m asking for Christmas? 😛

-Ok, enough jokings!
+Ok, enough jokes!
 Let’s talk about serious things!

 Building a bench for the reading nook

 The bench I decided to create is inspired by a model made by Shanty 2 Chic.
 You must seriously go see their video.
 These girls are just awesome!